-Under the terms of the Third Amendment, the Company may, at its sole discretion, draw down the New Term Loan at any time over the next twelve months.
-The New Term Loan, if drawn, shall bear interest at the Index Rate (defined in the Amendment as the greater of 3.25% or the Prime Rate as published by the Wall Street Journal on the last business date of the month the immediately preceding the month in which the interest will accrue) plus 1.25%.
-In addition, the Company would be required to make payments of interest-only commencing on the first day of the month after the New Term Loan was made until January 2023.
-The interest-only period may be further extended through July 2023 if the Company maintains compliance certain conditions as outlined in the Amendment.
-Following the interest-only period, the Company will be required to make equal monthly payments of principal and interest until maturity of the New Term Loan.
-The maturity date of the New Term Loan is December 1, 2024.
+The Fourth Amendment provides a tranche of term loans (the "Term C Loans") in the aggregate amount of \$15 million, which are available for the Company to draw down at its sole discretion in three tranches of \$5 million each at any time during the period commencing on the Fourth Amendment Date and ending on the earlier of (i) December 31, 2022 and (ii) the occurrence of an Event of Default (as defined in the Amended Loan and Security Agreement).
+The Term C Loans, if taken, shall bear interest at the Index Rate (defined in the Amendment as the greater of 3.25% or the Prime Rate as published by the Wall Street Journal on the last business date of the month immediately preceding the month in which the interest will accrue) plus 1.25%.
+Pursuant to the Fourth Amendment, interest on the Term C Loans is subject to an interest rate cap of 8.00%.
+The Fourth Amendment, together with the Amended Loan and Security Agreement, provides for a period of interest only payments on the Term C Loan until the amortization date, which is January 1, 2024.
+The interest-only period may be further extended through July 2024 if the Company maintains compliance with certain conditions as outlined in the Fourth Amendment.
+Following the interest-only period, the Company will be required to make equal monthly payments of principal and interest until maturity of the Term C Loans.
+The maturity date of the Term C Loan is December 1, 2025.

-On the Closing Date, the Company was required to pay a non-refundable closing fee of \$75,000.
-As of the Closing Date, the total unamortized loan costs related to the Term Loans amounted to approximately \$45,000.
-These costs were written off on the Closing Date as a charge to interest expense.
-For the years ended December 31, 2020, 2019, and 2018, the Company recorded interest expense amounting to \$76,718, \$33,175, and \$31,946, respectively related to these costs.
-In addition, the Amended and Restated Loan and Security Agreement requires the Company to pay a non-refundable final fee equal to 2.5% of the principal amount of each Term Loan funded upon the earlier of the (i) April 1, 2022 maturity date or (ii) termination of the Term Loan via acceleration or prepayment.
-On the Closing Date, the Company paid a final fee of \$375,000.
-For the years ended December 31, 2020, 2019 and 2018 the Company recorded interest expense of \$246,095, \$82,031 and \$65,104, respectively, related to accrual and payment of the final fee.
+On the Fourth Amendment Closing Date, the Company was required to pay a non-refundable closing fee of approximately \$18,750, which will amortized as a monthly charge to interest expense.
+On the Third Amendment Closing Date, the Company paid a non-refundable closing fee of \$75,000 and the total unamortized loan costs related to the Term Loans amounted to approximately

+\$45,000.
+These costs were amortized and written off as a charge to interest expense.
+For the years ended December 31, 2021, 2020, and 2019, the Company recorded interest expense amounting to \$75,000, \$76,718 and \$33,175, respectively related to these costs.
+In addition, the Amended and Restated Loan and Security Agreement required the Company to pay a non-refundable final fee equal to 2.5% of the principal amount of each Term Loan funded upon the earlier of the (i) April 1, 2022 maturity date or (ii) termination of the Term Loan via acceleration or prepayment.
+On the Third Amendment Closing Date, the Company paid a final fee of \$375,000.
+For the years ended December 31, 2021, 2020 and 2019 the Company recorded interest expense of \$0, \$246,095, and \$82,031, respectively, related to accrual and payment of the final fee.